Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/fusion-readiness.md

 The most commonly used dbt Labs managed packages (such as `dbt_utils` and `dbt_project_evaluator`) are already compatible with <Constant name="fusion" />, as are a large number of external and community packages.
 We list many known supported packages [here](https://docs.getdbt.com/docs/fusion/supported-features#package-support), but more exist.

-- [ ] Make sure that all of your packages are upgraded to the most recent version, which for many of them contains enhancements to support <Constant name="fusion" />.
+- [ ] Make sure that all of your packages are upgraded to the most recent version, many of which contain enhancements to support <Constant name="fusion" />.
-- [ ] Check with your package repositories to be sure.
+- [ ] Check package repositories to make sure they're compatible with <Constant name="fusion" />.
 If a package you use is not yet compatible, we recommend opening an issue with the maintainer, making the contribution yourself, or removing the package temporarily before you upgrade.

 ### 4. Check for known Fusion limitations

-Your project may implement features that <Constant name="fusion" /> currently doesn't support or [limits](/docs/fusion/supported-features#limitations).
+Your project may implement features that <Constant name="fusion" /> currently [limits](/docs/fusion/supported-features#limitations) or doesn't support.

 - [ ] Remove unnecessary features from your project to make it <Constant name="fusion" /> compatible.
 - [ ] Monitor progress for critical features, knowing we are working to bring them to <Constant name="fusion" />.
 You can monitor their progress using the linked issues.